INSURING YOUR CAR

 What to do if you’ve had a car accident

-You don’t know how stressful having a car accident is until you’ve had one.
-And this is a fate we wouldn’t wish upon anyone, regardless of whether it’s just a fender bender or something more serious.
-Knowing what to do in the event of a car accident ensures the incident is dealt with properly and that you can confidently capture all the required information.
+You don’t know how stressful having a car accident is — whether it’s just a fender bender or something more serious — until you’ve had one.
+But knowing what to do can help reduce the stress a little, by ensuring the incident is dealt with properly.

 Make sure everyone is safe

-The safety of everyone after an accident is paramount, so the first step is to make sure all parties are ok.
-In an emergency call 000 for ambulance and police assistance, especially if someone is injured, there’s major damage or the road is blocked.
+The safety of everyone after an accident is paramount.
+In an emergency, call 000 for ambulance and police assistance; especially if someone is injured, there’s major damage or the road is blocked.

-You should also make sure that you are in a safe location away from traffic.
+You should also make sure you’re in a safe location away from traffic.
 Move your car out of the way and off the road if possible, then turn off the engine and switch your hazard lights on.

 Exchange details with the other party